Are Anxiety And Stomach Pain Mental Health Conditions That Are Stress-Related?

 Anxiety triggers may often coincide with stomachaches.
 In these cases, consulting a professional about medication or dietary changes can help ease the onset of these stomachaches.

-What to do if anxiety is causing your stomach problems
+What to do if stress and anxiety are causing your stomach problems

 If an anxiety disorder is the root of your symptoms—and, in turn, your stomach discomfort—it may be helpful to seek professional treatment.
 As discussed above, the gut and brain are often closely connected, and therefore, stress and anxiety can negatively impact both the mind and body.
 This can lead to digestive issues and mental health challenges.
 Talk therapy may alleviate some of your symptoms.